 }

 Blazor components contain life cycle events and OnInitAsync() is one that you can use to fire code when the component is first loaded.
-In this example, I set up a timer and fire it every second and explicitly for this.StateHasChanged(), which forces the UI to refresh.
+In this example, I set up a timer and fire it every second and explicitly force this.StateHasChanged(), which forces the UI to refresh.
 This has the effect that the time displayed is now updated every second even when no browser event is fired.

 Note that, due to a bug in Mono, DateTime values in Blazor always display as UTC even when using .ToLocalTime().
-The problem is that Timezone handling in Mono isn’t currently working, but this bug will be fixed in future versions.
+The problem is that Timezone handling in Mono currently isn’t working, but this bug will be fixed in future versions.

 Layout Page